Triowarriors/Trio-warriors/index.md

   <b> Our Inspiration </b> <br>

+Based on government, data only 15% of the students which is almost 4.5 lakh students in Karnataka had access to internet .
 We thought to take up this idea because children in government schools have not been able to attend classes the last year and should not be repeated this year.
-There will be a gap in learning if they discontinue it.
+There will be a gap in learning if they discontinue .

  ![Screenshot from 2021-08-05 13-05-38](https://user-images.githubusercontent.com/88227101/128310680-ff11ac9e-f329-424b-9dae-99b44c7767c9.jpg)